dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 You should see the PVC listed and in *Bound* state.

-    NAME                   STATUS    VOLUME                                     CAPACITY   ACCESSMODES   AGE
-    my-container-storage   Bound     pvc-382ac13d-4a9f-11e7-b56f-2cc2602a6dc8   10Gi       RWO           16s
+    NAME                   STATUS    VOLUME                                     CAPACITY   ACCESSMODES   STORAGECLASS        AGE my-container-storage   Bound     pvc-848cbc48-9fe3-11e7-83c3-022238c6a515   10Gi       RWO           glusterfs-storage   6s

 !!!
-Note
-    It may take a couple seconds for the claim to be in **bound**.

-!!!
 Caution
     If the PVC is stuck in *PENDING* state you will need to investigate.
 Run `oc describe pvc/my-container-storage` to see a more detailed explanation.
-Typically there are two root causes - the StorageClass is not properly setup (wrong name, wrong credentials, incorrect secret name, wrong heketi URL, heketi service not up, heketi pod not up…) or the PVC is malformed (wrong StorageClass, name already taken …)
+Typically there are two root causes - the StorageClass is not properly specified (wrong name, not specified) or (less likely here) the backing storage system has a problem (in our case: error on heketi side, incorrect URL in `StorageClass`, etc.)

 !!!
 Tip
     You can also do this step with the UI.
-Log on as `developer` and select or create a Project.
+Log on as `operator` and select any Project.
 Then go to the "Storage" tab.
 Select "Create" storage and make selections accordingly to the PVC described before.

     [![Creating a PersistentVolumeClaim](img/openshift_pvc_create.png)](img/openshift_pvc_create.png)